 Nelson Ghost Town

 In the heart of Eldorado Canyon, just east of Nelson, lies the Techatticup Mine—a popular destination for photographers and adventurers.
 Owners Tony and Bobbie Werly first took notice of the old mining camp while retrieving canoes for their Colorado River canoe rental business.
-In 1994, the Werlys purchased 50 acres that included several mining claims, a store, a stamp mill, a bunkhouse, and a few tin miner cabins.
-Since then, the couple has been restoring the area, even opening up the Techatticup Mine for tours.
+In 1994, the Werlys purchased 50 acres, including several mining claims, a store, a stamp mill, a bunkhouse, and tin miner cabins.
+Since then, the couple has restored the area, even opening the Techatticup Mine for tours.

 Oatman Village Western Mining Village

-Oatman is a village in the Black Mountains of Mohave County, Arizona that began as a small mining camp.
-Two prospectors struck gold here and created one major strike after another until it reached $10 million dollars worth!
-This finding led to Oatman’s population growing by more than 3,500 people within just 1 year period – this place has always had something special about it though you would never know if you didn’t live there or visit.
+Oatman is a village in the Black Mountains of Mohave County, Arizona, that began as a small mining camp.
+Two prospectors struck gold here and created one major strike after another until it reached 10 million dollars worth!
+This finding led to Oatman’s population growing by more than 3,500 people within just one year – this place has always had something special about it, though you would never know if you didn’t live there or visit.
+Book the tour here: Oatman Village Western Mining Village & Scenic Route 66 Experience.

 Old Tonopah Cemetery Tonopah

 It is a historic mining town situated between Las Vegas and Reno.
-This town became famous when Jim Butler discovered that this town’s rocks were the second form of silver.
+This town became famous when Jim Butler discovered that its rocks were the second form of silver.

 Nevada Southern Railroad Museum in Boulder City

 The Nevada Southern Railroad Museum is a railroad museum in Boulder City, Nevada.
-It is operated by the Nevada State Railroad Museum.
-The railway is located on the tracks that were installed to support construction activities at the Hoover Dam.
+The Nevada State Railroad Museum operates it.
+The railway is located on the tracks installed to support construction activities at the Hoover Dam.
 Best of all, you can ride the railway!

 Groom Lake